ChristianVeth/Free-AWS-Pi-Hole/README.md

        ![Alt text](piholedns.png)<img src="~/Documents/GitHub Repos/Free-AWS-Pi-Hole/piholedns.png">

     Under Interface settings, "Allow only local requests" was blocking dns requests outside of my local network, so make sure to take a look at this when setting up your Pi-Hole!
-I changed this to "Permit all origins" under Potentially dangerous options.
+I changed this to "Permit all origins" under the Potentially Dangerous Options setting.
 Proceeded to do another nslookup command, and here are the results;

     ![Alt text](nslookup!.png)<img src="~/Documents/GitHub Repos/Free-AWS-Pi-Hole/nslookup!.png">